niksilver/board-game-framework/examples/lobby-names/README.md

 Interesting features are:
 * The game ID is randomly generated;
 * Each game has a unique URL which can be shared for others to join;
-* Leavers and joiners are all listed live.
+* Leavers and joiners are all listed live and individually.
+* The message sent between clients is always simply "This is my client ID and this is my name."

 ## Files and compilation